Kevin-Mok/my-site/content/resume/_index.md

 {{% resume/section "References" %}}<!--- {{{ -->

-{{% resume/references title="See my LinkedIn (Kev-Mok) for references from my Red Hat managers/mentee and a startup client." %}}
+{{% resume/references title="See my LinkedIn for references from my Red Hat managers/mentee and a startup client." %}}

 {{% /resume/section %}}<!--- }}} -->